devazevedo1978/devazevedo1978/README.md

 - 👋 Hi, I’m @devazevedo1978
 - 👀 I’m interested in html, css, js, node-js, react, flutter, db
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning html, css, Js.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ At this stage of my learning, I seek to learn the technologies and attitudes necessary for me to become a good Developer.
-- 📫 How to reach me ...
+- 📫 Let's talk? wca@hotmail.com.br (+55)62985655158

 <!---
 devazevedo1978/devazevedo1978 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.